jaspector

 New construction, additions, alterations, demolitions, electrical, plumbing, and mechanical work within Texico city limits.

-Typical processing time is Not publicly specified; contact City Hall at (575) 482-3314 for current timing..
+Building permit processing times in Texico, NM typically run Not publicly specified; contact City Hall at (575) 482-3314 for current timing..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Texico, NM.
 The following work is generally exempt: One-story detached accessory structures not used for habitation (tool sheds, playhouses) with floor area not exceeding 120 square feet and no utility connections; Shade cloth structures for nursery or agricultural purposes without service systems; Retaining walls not over 36 inches of unbalanced fill and not more than 6 feet total height, not supporting a surcharge; Water tanks on grade, 5,000 gallons or less, height-to-diameter ratio 2:1 or less; Sidewalks and driveways not more than 30 inches above grade and not over a basement or story below; Above-ground swimming pools with no permanent utility connections; Playground equipment accessory to a one- or two-family dwelling; Window awnings not projecting more than 54 inches from the exterior wall (R-3 and U occupancies); Partitions less than 5 feet 9 inches in height; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Trade permits (electrical, plumbing, mechanical) may be required even when a building permit is not.
 Confirm project-specific exemptions with City Hall.
 Texico sits directly on the NM/TX state line adjacent to Farwell, TX.
 Projects spanning or near the state line require careful jurisdictional verification; Texas does not have a statewide building code like New Mexico's CID system, and Farwell, TX operates its own permit regime.
 Projects on the New Mexico side of the boundary are subject to NM CID requirements regardless of proximity to Texas.
+When in doubt, confirm with the local building department before starting work.